xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 ## Semantics vs Implementation

 I'll describe most CRDTs in terms of an implementation, because I find implementations easier to explain.
 However, my real goal is to describe their *semantics*: what users see after they perform various operations, possibly concurrently.
 If you can find alternate implementations that have the same behavior as the ones I describe but are more efficient, then by all means, use those instead.
-But my advice for designing these optimized CRDTs is:
+But I recommend starting with an unoptimized implementation like I describe here, so that you know what your CRDT is doing. <!--But my advice for designing these optimized CRDTs is:
 - First, design a simple, unoptimized CRDT that has the best possible semantics.
 - Then, if needed, make an optimized implementation and prove (or verify through testing) that it is equivalent to the unoptimized version.

-If you try to make an optimized implementation from scratch, you risk losing sight of what your CRDT actually does, causing weird behavior.
-(TODO: ref JSON todo-list figure, Riak observed-resets, semidirect---I'm guilty of this too).
+If you try to make an optimized implementation from scratch, you risk losing sight of what your CRDT actually does, causing weird behavior.  (ref JSON todo-list figure, Riak observed-resets, semidirect---I'm guilty of this too).-->

 <!-- > For example, suppose your app is used by multiple conductors to count the number of passengers boarding a train.
 Using the techniques in this post, you would model this collaborative counter as the set of passengers; the counter value is then the size of this set.
 An optimized implementation would instead just store the current count, incrementing it each time a conductor clicks "increment".